g7matt/d61/README.md

 if there are difficulties running these notebooks, then HTML versions are also contained in this distribution (although, they're obviously non-interactive).

+**Note**: don't look at the notebooks directly on GitHub, as whilst they look like they're OK, you won't see any results, so the notebooks will be somewhat incomprehensible.

 # Files